 The Doctor was a story my aunt would tell me all the time when I was little.
 About the adventures she had with him in his blue box called the TARDIS (which 'apparently' looked bigger on the inside), fighting aliens and saving the world.
 I was fascinated by those stories when I was little but when I got older, I didn't like hearing them any-more.
 I was too much of a realist to think that there were such things as aliens and also who would call themselves, the Doctor, I mean who did that?
+Someone stuck up, I'm sure.
 But since I was too nice, I didn't tell her I didn't believe in her stories any-more.
-Sure I believed that there were bigger things out there, I didn't mean the things that my aunt said were out there.
+Sure I believed that there were bigger things out there, but the things that my aunt told me about.

 My aunt had been waiting to see the Doctor again, so her life went on hold.
 She was there, taking care of me but she wanted to find the Doctor again.
 Apparently he left her in Aberdeen, Scotland, well mistakenly; he was supposed to take her home to South Croydon because apparently he had to go to his home planet, called Gallifrey and humans weren't allowed to go there.
-They both promised that they wouldn't forget each other.
-They did meet up again a few times after that but my aunt had tried to find him multiple times but she told me that if I had ever found the Doctor in America while I was there to call her.
-But I never did.
-I still told her that I would call her if I ever did find him but I honestly doubted that I ever would.
+They both promised that they wouldn't ever forget each other.
+They did meet up again a few times after that.

 "Yeah Aunt Sarah Jane, I'll remember to call you if I find him," I told my aunt.

 "Alright, I love you Soph.
 Talk to you later?"